-Friedreich ataxia (FRDA) should be suspected in individuals with a combination\ of the following clinical features and family history:
+Friedreich ataxia (FRDA) should be suspected in individuals with a combination of the following clinical features and family history:

-- Neurologic findings, typically with onset before age 25 years\\.
+• Neurologic findings, typically with onset before age 25 years.

-- o Progressive ataxia of gait and limbs
+- Progressive ataxia of gait and limbs

-- o Dysarthria
+- Dysarthria

 - Decrease in/loss of position sense and/or vibration sense in lower limbs •

 - Pyramidal weakness of the legs, extensor plantar responses

 - Musculoskeletal features

 - Muscle weakness

 - Scoliosis

-- o Pes cavus
+- Pes cavus

 - Hypertrophic non-obstructive cardiomyopathy

 - Endocrinologic features

 - Glucose intolerance

-- o Diabetes mellitus
+- Diabetes mellitus

 - Optic atrophy and/or deafness

 - Family history consistent with autosomal recessive inheritance Note: Absence of a family history of autosomal recessive inheritance does not preclude the diagnosis.

-- \ Concert Genetics interprets a combination of these clinical features, here, to mean at least two.
+NOTE: Concert interprets a combination of these clinical features, here, to mean at least two.

-- \\ In atypical cases, onset may be delayed
+NOTE: In atypical cases, onset may be delayed

-Huntington's Disease - HTT Repeat Analysis
+HTT Repeat Analysis